Groundwood Books

 Includes beautiful illustrations by Pablo Serrano, maps, a timeline and further reading.

-Pablo Serrano is a visual artist who studied at UNAM (Universidad Nacional Autónoma de México), where he took classes with the painter Luis Nishizawa.
-He has shown his work in solo and group exhibitions and received an honorable mention in the Aguascalientes 2002 competition for young artists.
-He has illustrated two beautiful books about the history of Mexico — The Poet King of Tezcoco and La Malinche.
-He lives in Mexico City.
+Illustrated by | Pablo Serrano is a visual artist who has shown his work in solo and group exhibitions.
+He received an honorable mention in the Aguascalientes 2002 competition for young artists. |

-Francisco Serrano is a noted Mexican poet who also writes plays, librettos and children’s books and edits literary anthologies.
-He is the author of The Poet King of Tezcoco (New York Public Library 100 Titles for Reading and Sharing), Our Lady of Guadalupe / La Virgen de Guadalupe, and La Malinche.
-He lives in Mexico City.
+Francisco Serrano is a noted Mexican poet who also writes plays, librettos and children's books, and edits literary anthologies.
+He lives in Mexico City. |

-- Commended USBBY Outstanding International Book List, 2013
+Commended, USBBY Outstanding International Book List, 2013